paulbradshaw/MED7369-Specialist-Investigative-Journalism/README.md

 ### 4: Coding for journalists

 This week introduces you to basic coding techniques and applies those to a useful source of information: APIs.
-By the end of this week you should be able to identify opportunities for using APIs which provide or can complement data in your field, and explan basic coding concepts such as variables, loops, functions and libraries.
+By the end of this week you should be able to identify opportunities for using coding in your field, and explain basic coding concepts such as variables, loops, functions and libraries.

 * Workshop: Reporting crime, environment or food using APIs
 * Read: Bradshaw, P (2015) [Scraping for Journalists](https://leanpub.com/scrapingforjournalists), Leanpub